 - Business-to-Business (B2B)

 Moreover, there are also other well-known business classification models like Business to Government (B2G) and Customer to Government (C2G).

 Now lets quickly take an overview of the advantages and disadvantages of the above business models for e-commerce.

 Now the best part of establishing an online store is that you can sell virtually anything you want.
 If you are new at this then it is better to start selling with a small range of products.
 But are you sure about the types of products you are looking to sell from your e-commerce site?
 In order to sell online effectively, you would need to know what are the types of products that you can sell from your online store or marketplace.
 So what kind of product you can look forward to selling online?
 Let's know about that a little better below.

-Physical Products: Any type of goods that you can physically touch or feel such as clothing items, electronic devices, merchandises etc. that you anyone find online or in brick & mortar store is known as a physical product.
-Moreover, selling this type of product from your online store requires at least one shipping method to be implemented in it.
-In order to produce a physical product, you might require to have a warehouse, factories or hire a number of employees.
-Some of the common examples of the physical products include Apparels, Ornaments, Mobile Phones, Beauty Products, Video Games, Artwork etc.
+Physical Products: Any type of goods that you can physically touch or feel such as clothing items, electronic devices, merchandise etc. that anyone finds online or in a brick & mortar store is known as a physical product.
+Moreover, selling this type of product from your online store requires at least one shipping method to be implemented.
+In order to produce a physical product, you might require to have a warehouse, factories, or hire a number of employees.
+Some of the common examples of physical products include Apparel, Ornaments, Mobile Phones, Beauty Products, Video Games, Artwork etc.

 Digital Products: This type of product is really easy to distribute in comparison to physical products and others. it is also significantly way more sustainable which makes it simpler to replicate or create.
-No material, staff or manufacturing warehouse required.
+No material, staff, or manufacturing warehouse is required.
 Anyone with just a few devices is able to generate a digital product and get it up for selling.
-Some of the most popular forms of the digital product include Software & web-based application, Music & Audio, Videos, E-book, Photograph/Images, Courses, Digital Artwork, Tickets etc.
+Some of the most popular forms of digital product include Software & web-based application, Music & Audio, Videos, E-book, Photographs/Images, Courses, Digital Artwork, Tickets, etc.